 - 1. Intensive English Program Application - 2.
 Your or your sponsor's bank statement, letter from a sponsoring agency, or affidavit of support. - a.
 Bank statements or letters from banks must include the name on the account, the date the account was opened and the current balance. - b.
-You may submit more than one bank statement or letter to document multiple accounts. - 3.
+You may submit more than one bank statement or letter to document multiple accounts. - c.
+All documents must be translated into English and amounts shown in US dollars. - 3.
 I-539 Form (Application to Extend/Change Nonimmigrant Status). - 4.
-Copy of valid passport with expiration date, visa and US admissions passport stamp. - 5.
+Copy of valid passport with expiration date, visa, and US admissions passport stamp. - 5.
 Form I-94.
 Go to www.cbp.gov to print it out.
 You will need information from your passport. - 6.
 Letter explaining your reason for change of status.
-Include the following information: - a. why you originally entered the US on your current visa - b. why your plans changed - c. how you will support yourself in the US while studying - d. describe your plans for departure from the US after finishing your program
+Include the following information: - a. why you originally entered the US on a B1/B2 visa - b. why your plans changed - c. how you will support yourself in the US while studying - d. describe your plans for departure from the US after finishing your program